How to edit uploaded videos on Kaltura

 Editing of videos is not just limited to CaptureSpace.
 Kaltura features an easy to use suite of editing tools available from within your web browser.
 This allows you to trim, chop, add captions, set a thumbnail and add chapters.

-1. Navigate to the My Media space by going to your Moodle Dashboard and then clicking My Media
+1. Navigate to the My Media space by going via the drop down box in the right corner under your name and then clicking My Media

 2. In the My Media space, you will see all your already uploaded content.
 To the right of each video will be an Edit button.
 Clicking this will open the edit page for that video.

 3. The default tab in the editing page is the Details tab.
 This is where you can update the Name, give the video a Description and add and remove tags for easier organisation and searching of video's.